Applying for Need-Based Scholarships

-In an effort to make college as affordable as possible, Johnson State College is pleased to offer a number of scholarships for students able to demonstrate financial need.
+In an effort to make college as affordable as possible, Johnson State College is pleased to offer a number of scholarships for students with financial need.
 First-year and transfer students who wish to be considered for scholarship support must be accepted by March 1 for the upcoming academic year and be planning to enroll full time (12 or more credits/semester) in both the fall and spring.

 In awarding scholarships, JSC considers a student’s academic preparation as reflected by transcripts, courses taken and letters of recommendation as well as the admissions essay.
 NO SEPARATE APPLICATION IS NECESSARY.
 Some scholarships consider additional criteria as noted in the descriptions below.
 Students selected to receive scholarships will be notified in writing.

 Agnes Lindsay Trust